kalyanikommula/shopping-list/README.md

 # Persona and User Stories:
 ## User Stories:
+* As a user I can easily navigate through the site so that I can view desired content.
 * As a new user, I want to create an account so that I can start adding items to my shopping list.

-* As a registered user, I want to log in to access my personal shopping lists.

-* As a logged-in user, I want to add items to my shopping list so that I don't forget anything when I go shopping.
+* As a *user I can see the product images so that **it is easily identity the what product I choose

-* As a logged-in user, I want to view all items in my shopping list so that I can see everything I need to buy.
+* As a user I can login/logout off my account if I wish so that I can connect or disconnect from the website

-* As a logged-in user, I want to search items as what I am looking for

-* As a logged-in user, I want to edit or delete items from my shopping list so that I can manage it effectively.
+* As a user I can easily see if I'm logged-in or logged-out so that I can be sure what my status is

-* As a user I can create profile to save my address in the the app
+* As a logged-in user I can add my address so it is easy for the next time when user logged in

-* As a *user I can see the product images so that **it is easily identity the what product I choose **
+* As a user I can search the desirable products by keyword so that I can easily find the products for shopping.

 ## Wireframe & Initial Design:
 ### Home Page